ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution

-An intriguing open question is whether the apparent rotation of R1 reflects inherited angular momentum from the parent molecular cloud, the result of unresolved dense substructures such as fibers, dense cores in formation, or streamers, or the influence of nearby ionising feedback.
+\item The observed gradient could result from unresolved dense substructures, such as fibers, forming cores, or accretion streamers.
 Simulations and observations suggest that young filaments may retain rotational signatures from their fragmentation process, with cores often exhibiting rotation axes preferentially aligned relative to the filament's orientation \citep{kong2019,hsieh2021,lee2025}.
 Alternatively, sub-filamentary networks such as fibers and streamers, common in turbulent clouds, can serve as conduits for organized flows and potentially impart angular momentum to host filaments \citep{hacar2017,maud2017,hacar2018,pineda2023,olguin2025}.